Regeneron COVID-19 Antibody Cocktail Description

 October 7, 2020 - The Company issued a 'Statement on REGN-COV2 Emergency Use Authorization Request.'

-October 2, 2020 - Regeneron Pharmaceuticals, Inc. confirmed that the company provided a single 8-gram dose of REGNCOV2, a cocktail of two monoclonal antibodies, for use by the US President Trump.
-REGN-COV2 is an investigational COVID-19 therapy, which was provided in response to an Individual Patient Investigational New Drug application, commonly known as ‘compassionate use’ request, from the President’s physicians.
+October 2, 2020 - Regeneron Pharmaceuticals, Inc. confirmed that the company provided a single 8-gram dose of REGNCOV2, a cocktail of two monoclonal antibodies, for US President Trump.
+REGN-COV2 is an investigational COVID-19 therapy provided in response to an Individual Patient Investigational New Drug application, commonly known as ‘compassionate use’ request, from the President’s physicians.

 September 29, 2020 - Regeneron Pharmaceuticals, Inc. announced the first data from a descriptive analysis of a seamless Phase 1/2/3 trial of its investigational antibody cocktail REGN-COV2 showing it reduced viral load and the time to alleviate symptoms in non-hospitalized patients with COVID-19.